-It is necessary that we decipher between a professional and non-professional course in order to aid prospective undergraduates students to make informed decisions.
+While it is argued that no course is better than the other, it is necessary that we decipher between a professional and non-professional course in order to aid prospective undergraduates students to make informed decisions.
 This article would, however, take a look at the most popular non-professional courses across the world.
-But let us describe explicitly the two types of courses.
+But before we proceed, let us describe explicitly the two types of courses.

 1. Social works